tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 Last saturday, I decided to go to the Skillet Prophecy, because the human body cannot run on peanut butter, cereal and Muon Energy Bites™ alone.
 It also needs fat to flush down the sugar.

 The Skillet Prophecy has laminated menus with photographs that bear no resemblance to the actual food but serve as aspirational reference points.
-Platonic pancakes that the kitchen approximates to the best of its abilities, which are limited but sincere.
+Platonic ideas that the kitchen approximates to the best of its abilities, which are limited but sincere.
 The booths are red vinyl, cracked in places and repaired with tape the same red but not quite.
 The air smells like coffee that has been brewing since before I was born and grease that has seen unspeakable things.

+The diner was moderately occupied.
 I sat in my usual booth by the window and ordered coffee and eggs.

-The diner was moderately occupied.
-In a corner booth sat Earl Hudgens, a retired electrician who comes in almost daily, orders a short stack, and reads the obituaries with the quiet relief of a man confirming he isn't yet in them.
+In a corner booth I recognized Earl Hudgens, a retired electrician who comes in almost daily, orders a short stack, and reads the obituaries with the quiet relief of a man confirming he isn't yet in them.
 At the counter was Norm Pickett, who does something with the county that nobody has ever been able to identify, including, I suspect, Norm himself.
 I counted four more people whom I did not know by name.
 Mabel moved between them all like a satellite in low orbit – constant, silent, gravitationally inevitable.

 I was halfway through my eggs when Maren walked in.